JanNeuendorf/SVC16/specification/specification.typ

 This can mean that an event (like a mouse click) is never handled.
 An alternative way to describe it is that the syncing happens automatically every frame and the instructions each take $frac(1,30*3000000)$ seconds.
 Then the *Sync* command just sleeps until the next frame starts.
-#not-specified[
-There might be a delay before the updated frame is shown on screen.
-For example one might need to wait for _vsync_ or the window takes time to update.
-]

 = Instruction Set